Stability of solutions of certain extended Ricci flow systems: Introduction

-Next, we consider the \textit{locally $\R^N$-invariant Ricci flow}; see Section \ref{sec:irf}.
-This flow was introduced by Lott as a means for proving that if $(\mcl{M}^3,g(t))$ is a compact, Type III Ricci flow solution with diameter $O(\sqrt{t})$, then the pull-back solution $(\widetilde{\mcl{M}},\widetilde{g}(t))$ on the universal cover converges to a homogeneous Ricci soliton \cite{Lott2010}.
+Next, we consider \textit{locally $\R^N$-invariant Ricci flow}; see Section \ref{sec:irf}.
+This flow was introduced by Lott as a means to prove that if $(\mcl{M}^3,g(t))$ is a compact, Type III Ricci flow solution with diameter $O(\sqrt{t})$, then the pull-back solution $(\widetilde{\mcl{M}},\widetilde{g}(t))$ on the universal cover converges to a homogeneous Ricci soliton \cite{Lott2010}.
 For this, Lott considered a class of ``twisted'' principal $\R^N$-bundles.
-Certain metrics on such bundles $\R^N \hookrightarrow \mcl{M}^{n+N} \rightarrow \mcl{B}^n$ can be represented locally as $\mbf{g} = (g,A,G)$, where $g$ is a metric on the base, $A$ is an $\R^N$-valued $1$-form corresponding to a connection on $\mcl{M}$, and $G$ is an inner product on the fibers.
-Ricci flow on these \textit{locally $\R^N$-invariant} metrics decomposes into a Ricci flow-type equation for $g$, a Yang Mills flow-type equation for $A$, and a heat-type equation for $G$:
+Certain metrics on such bundles $\R^N \hookrightarrow \mcl{M}^{n+N} \rightarrow \mcl{B}^n$ can be represented locally as a triple $\mbf{g} = (g,A,G)$, where $g$ is a metric on the base, $A$ is an $\R^N$-valued $1$-form corresponding to a connection on $\mcl{M}$, and $G$ is an inner product on the fibers.
+Ricci flow on these \textit{locally $\R^N$-invariant} metrics decomposes into a Ricci flow-type equation for $g$, a Yang-Mills flow-type equation for $A$, and a heat-type equation for $G$:

+Notation will be explained fully below.
 An important ingredient in the proof of Lott's theorem is a set of stability results for this system, proved by Knopf in the cases $N=1$ or $n=1$ \cite{Knopf2009}.
-We extend some of those results to arbitrary dimensions, and to a more general class of fixed points.
+We extend some of those results to arbitrary dimensions.